-- Izuhakone Bus Launched first electric bus operations by a private company in Japan
+- Izuhakone Bus started electric bus operations for the first time as a private company in Japan

-- Seibu Railway, Prince Hotels, and Ohmi Railway Operating nine solar power plants nationwide that generate about 22 million kilowatts annually
+- Seibu Railway, Seibu Realty Solutions, and Ohmi Railway operating nine solar power plants nationwide that generate about 27,000MWh annually

-- Prince Hotels Operating a hydroelectric plant in the city of Karuizawa that generates 1.48 million kilowatts annually
+- Seibu Realty Solutions Operating a hydroelectric plant in the city of Karuizawa that generates 1.48 million kilowatts annually

 - Operating air-conditioning systems using geothermal energy at the Hakone Yunohana Prince Hotel and Manza Prince Hotel, reducing CO2 emissions by 2,470 tonnes annually

 - Seibu Railway--All of the electricity used on the Seibu Railway Yamaguchi Line (known as "Leoliner") come from environment-friendly electricity generated by the Seibu Takeyama Solar Power Station, which is operated by the Group.